-INJURY UPDATE: For Orlando, Bamba (left hip contusion), Karim Mane (sore right hamstring), and Okeke (sore right hip) are questionable, while Markelle Fultz (torn ACL, left knee), Jonathan Isaac (left knee rehabilitation), and Otto Porter Jr. (left foot pain) are out.
+INJURY UPDATE: For Orlando, Wendell Carter Jr. (left eye abrasion) is questionable, while Michael Carter-Williams (sprained left ankle), James Ennis III (sore right calf), Markelle Fultz (torn ACL, left knee), Jonathan Isaac (left knee rehabilitation), Chuma Okeke (sprained left ankle), Otto Porter Jr. (left foot pain), and Terrence Ross (back spasms) are out.

 For Milwaukee, Axel Toupane (strained right oblique muscle) did not play against the San Antonio Spurs on Monday.